Edelgard Mahant

-Edelgard Elspeth Mahant is a Canadian academic, who teaches political science at York University's Glendon College in Toronto, Ontario and University of Botswana.
+Edelgard Elspeth Mahant is a retired Canadian academic, who taught political science at York University's Glendon College in Toronto, Ontario, at Laurentian University in Sudbury, Ontario, and University of Botswana.

-She formerly taught at Laurentian University in Sudbury, Ontario, where she was also the Ontario Liberal Party candidate in the electoral district of Sudbury East in the 1985 provincial election.
+She was the Ontario Liberal Party candidate in the electoral district of Sudbury East in the 1985 provincial election.

 Education

 She completed her studies at the Universities of British Columbia (BA) and Toronto (MA) and obtained her PhD at the London School of Economics and Political Science with a thesis titled "French and German Attitudes to the Establishment of the European Economic Community, 1955-1957".

 Areas of expertise

-Mahant is specialized in foreign policy, including the politics of the European Union, Free trade and International Relations.
+Mahant specialized in foreign policy, including the politics of the European Union, Free trade and International Relations.

 She has cowritten two books on Canada-United States relations with historian Graeme S. Mount: